astronomer/docs/astro/view-logs.md

 description: View logs for your Deployments both locally and on Astro.
 ---

-View task and Airflow component logs to troubleshoot your data pipelines and better understand the health of both your tasks and their execution environment.
+View task and Apache Airflow® component logs to troubleshoot your data pipelines and better understand the health of both your tasks and their execution environment.

 Airflow has two different log types: